ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 6. When you're finished, click **Save**.
 The new volume is created.

-### Create a volume from a backup snapshot when you provision a new instance in the UI
+### Create a volume from a backup snapshot when you provision a new instance
 {: #baas-vpc-restore-vol-ui}

 Follow these steps to create a boot and data volume from snapshots when you provision a new virtual server instance.